srose69/Loomformer-Paraplex/README.md

 # LoomFormer-Paraplex

-LoomFormer: a Transformer LM built from Paraplex neurons.
+LoomFormer: a Transformer-based LM built from Paraplex neurons.

 Paraplex = the pseudo-complex paravector neuron (scalar+vector, Clifford Cl(0,n)
 paravector, behaves like a complex number).